Typhoon Amy (1951): Impact and aftermath

 Beginning on September 1, 1948, the then-active volcano Mount Hibok-Hibok on Camiguin Island in the Philippines began to release lava in a series of eruption events which continued for the ensuing three years.
 On December 4, 1951, a large, Peléan eruption event later rated between a 2 and 3 on the Volcanic Explosivity Index, sending pyroclastic flows and lahars down the northeast flank of the volcano.
 The resultant ash flows alone killed an estimated 500 people on the island, making it one of the deadliest volcanic eruption events in recorded history.
 As the typhoon approached the archipelago, relief agencies were forced to divert aid operations to victims of the recent eruption, slowing the recovery process.

 Upon making landfall on south Samar on December 10, Hibok-Hibok erupted six times in rapid succession, worsening the effects of both the typhoon and the volcano.
 Amy had also made landfall on an area impacted by a second typhoon three weeks prior.
 Strong winds displaced and destroyed residences and uprooted trees, while torrential rainfall caused rivers to overflow, resulting in the flooding of sugarcane fields and the washing away of bridges.
 Radio communications to and between most of the central Philippine islands were disrupted.

 Cebu was one of the worst impacted cities.
 At the local airport, an anemometer recorded sustained winds of 160 km/h (100 mph) early on December 10, which remains a record for the city.
 Rainfall peaked at 195.3 mm (7.69 in); at the time this made the typhoon the wettest tropical cyclone in Cebu history.
 All buildings made of light construction materials were at least partially damaged, with many large structures sustaining roof or other damage.
 At least 29 people were killed in the city, including the drownings of three due to the resultant flooding.
 The typhoon's effects caused the cessation of the city's power supply.
 Damage in Cebu totaled 560 million Philippine pesos.
 At least a hundred other people in Cebu City were displaced.
 Offshore, 28 ships capsized due to winds caused by Amy, including 7 inter-island vessels.
-This set a new record for vessels sunk by a typhoon in Cebu, and held until Typhoon Mike sunk 88 ships in 1990.
+This set a new record for vessels sunk by a typhoon in Cebu, which Amy held until Typhoon Mike sunk 88 ships in 1990.